dipalshahlut/Missouri_SoilHealthAssessment/README.md

 This project builds upon:
 - SSURGO database from USDA-NRCS
 - Torch for VAE implementation
-- Article:
-  ─ Algorithms for Quantitative Pedology: A Toolkit for Soil Scientists.
+- Article:   a) Algorithms for Quantitative Pedology: A Toolkit for Soil Scientists.
-  ─ A regional soil classification framework to improve soil health diagnosis and management.
+             b)A regional soil classification framework to improve soil health diagnosis and management.

 ## License
 MIT License